Chemicals Causing Hearing Loss: Ototoxins

 Ototoxic chemicals, which can be found in substances such as paints, thinners, degreasers, glues and engine exhaust, travel through the blood stream once they have entered the body and can result in damage to the auditory nerves or the cochlear in the inner ear.

-Current estimates suggest that more than 750 chemical groups are potentially ototoxic, including some medications, although studies have only analysed a few of them in depth.
+Accordingly, current estimates suggest that more than 750 chemical groups are potentially ototoxic, including some medications, although studies have only analysed a few of them in depth.

 Regardless of noise exposure, the Code of Practice recommends workers with an airborne exposure to ototoxins of 50% or more of the chemical’s exposure standards should receive an annual audiogram.